AFaust/alfresco-nashorn-script-engine/repository/README.md

 - *args* - loader to load objects provided via the script model
 - *globalProperties* - loader to load single values or collections of values from the aggregated *alfresco-global.properties* set
 - *legacyRootObjects* - loader to load modules / utilities which were provided as root scope objects in the Rhino script API
 - *callerProvided* - special loader to load scripts that have been provided as inline strings (without any real file); primarily used for internal purposes

+**NOTE**: Any module ID is typically free of file extensions, but may have one if necessary.
+The default lookup order for script files is no, "nashornjs" and "js" extension.